Many people love a cute photo or video of a dog and some marketing ‘strategies’ are doing their best to make use of that.

-What the pinner is trying to do here is catch your attention with something they know you’ll like in order to get you to a site where you will (they hope) buy their products.
+Now, what the pinner is trying to do here is to catch my attention with something they know a lot of people like (cute dogs) in order to get me to a site where I’ll (they hope) buy their product.
+Unfortunately, I was so annoyed at this jarring link, which was completely not what I expected, that there was no way I would consider buying their products.

 Why this marketing ‘strategy’ doesn’t work